-I received my juris doctor degree from Georgetown University Law Center in Washington, DC and my bachelor of business administration, magna cum laude, from Siena College in Loudonville, New York.
+I received my juris doctor degree from Georgetown University Law Center in Washington, DC and my Bachelor of Business Administration, magna cum laude, from Siena College in Loudonville, New York.
 I am licensed to practice law in Virginia, Washington, DC and New York.

-In addition to practicing law, I serve my community as a member of the board of directors of the Fairfax-Falls Church Community Services Board, a reserve deputy sheriff in Fairfax County and City, a member of the Rotary Club of Vienna, Virginia, and the president of the Auxiliary to the Veterans of Foreign Wars Post 8469 in Fairfax Station, Virginia.
+In addition to practicing law, I serve my community as a member and vice chair of the Fairfax-Falls Church Community Services Board, a reserve deputy sheriff in Fairfax County and City, a member of the Rotary Club of Vienna, Virginia, and the president of the Auxiliary to the Veterans of Foreign Wars Post 8469 in Fairfax Station, Virginia.
+I am certified in Mental Health First Aid by the National Council for Behavioral Health, and CPR and First Aid by the Fairfax Sheriff's Office.

 It would be a privilege to become your trusted advisor.
-I look forward to speaking with you so we can begin our work together.
+I look forward to speaking with you, so we can begin our work together.